pranabdas/espresso/docs/hands-on/scf.md

 :::note

-Note that I have added the executable path to my bash/zsh profile, otherwise you have to provide the full path where the `pw.x` file is installed.
-PW stands for plane wave.
+Note that I have added the executable path to my bash/zsh profile, otherwise you have to provide the full path where the `pw.x` executable is located.

 :::